ux-capture/ux-capture/packages/ux-capture/README.md

 ...
 ```

+**NOTE:** UXCapture will record and remember marks even before the page's UXCapture configuration has executed.
+This still works because UXCapture remembers all the recorded marks irrespective of whether or not it was first declared because ExpectedMark instances are created and cached when `UXCapture.mark()` is called.
+When `UXCapture.startView()` is executed and zone-mark dependencies are established, mark's callbacks are immediately fired if mark was already cached and marked as marked.

 ### Step 6: SPA views / transitions (if applicable)

 For "interactive" view changes (usually associated with a route change),